mailsac/mailsac-examples/about/faq.rst

 emails.
 New accounts have 5 sending credits.
 Additional credits can be `purchased <https://mailsac.com/pricing>_`.

-Or, you can use `POP3 <https://mailsac.com/docs/fetch-messages-with-pop3>`_ to download messages on a private address or custom domain.
+You can use `POP3 <https://mailsac.com/docs/fetch-messages-with-pop3>`_ to
+download messages on a private address or custom domain.
+Responses can be sent from non-mailsac accounts you have configured your email client to use.